jmerle/inkdrop-export-as-gist/README.md

 ## Usage

-Before attempting to export note(s), make sure to set a valid personal access token with the `gist` scope in the plugin's settings.
+Before attempting to export, make sure to set a valid personal access token with the `gist` scope in the plugin's settings.
 You can generate one at [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new).

 ## Changelog